About me

 SpiderLearner

-models, has been published in Statistics in Medicine!
+graphical models.
 Our SpiderLearner Quickstart Guide will get you up and

-running with the corresponding R package ensembleGGM
+running with the corresponding R package ensembleGGM in

 just a few minutes.
-We are always looking for feedback via the ensembleGGM
+We are always looking for feedback via the ensembleGGM Github repository!

 Citation: Shutta, K. H., Balzer, L. B., Scholtens, D.